Community Fibre vs Hyperoptic broadband

 Winner: Hyperoptic offer cheaper home phone options than Community Fibre.
 Community Fibre also don't support calls to international numbers.

-Both Hyperoptic and Community Fibre allow customers to take an optional VoIP phone line alongside their broadband package.
+Both Hyperoptic and Community Fibre allow customers to take an optional digital phone line alongside their broadband package.
 This means the phone service is delivered via the broadband connection and is reliant on a mains electric supply to work.

 The way customers add calls is slightly different with each provider.